A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Numerical Experiments

 \section{Numerical Experiments}

-In this section we report the results from the numerical experiments with the CMP formulation of SCED.
-These experiments were conducted on an updated version of the RTS-96 test system \cite{RTS-GMLC}.
+In this section we report the results from the numerical experiments with the CMP formulations of SCED.
+We use three test power systems available in the literature for our numerical experiments.
+The first test system is an updated version of the RTS-96 test system \cite{RTS-GMLC}.
 The test system comprises of $73$ buses, $108$ lines, and $158$ generators.
+The other two test systems are IEEE 118 and IEEE 300 from \cite{PSTCA}.
+The IEEE 118 test system has $118$ buses, $179$ lines, and $54$ generators.
+The corresponding numbers for IEEE 300 test system are $300$, $409$, and $57$, respectively.
 The experiments were conducted on a computer using a 2.7 GHz Intel Core i5 processor with 8GB of RAM, running macOS Sierra version 10.12.6.
 Gurobi Optimizer version 9.0.0 through CVX was used in MATLAB.

 We consider a time resolution of $15$ minutes that corresponds to the acceptable time limits for the LTE rating.
 Following this choice, the parameters $T^\ell = 16$ and $T^s = 1$ (number of $15$-minute time intervals in $4$ hours).
+In our experiments, we consider a rolling-horizon length of $24$ hours resulting in a total of $T = 96$ decision epochs over the horizon.
+Individual optimization problems solved in our rolling-horizon setting use $T^\prime = 0$.
+This is consistent with the practice at ISOs where only here-and-now problems are solved for each $t \in \set{T}$ (see for e.g., CAISO operations manual \cite{CAISO2017b}).

 The original load data that has a time resolution of $5$-minutes was transformed into $15$-minute intervals by averaging over corresponding three time intervals.
 Additionally, the load time series was multiplied by a constant factor to emulate a contingency scenario in the system.
 For our experiments, we consider scenarios where the system is stressed for a prolonged period of time (multiple hours).
 We assume that the set of generators is committed and no additional resources can be brought online in real time.
 This assumption is made to focus the experiments on illustrating the ability of the CMP to efficiently utilize the available line capacities.
-While the generation cost data is included in the data set, we set the generation-shedding penalty (loss-of-opportunity) cost to $s_g = \$300$ and load-shedding penalty cost (value of lost-load) to $s_d = \$1000$.
+The generation cost data is included in the data set.
+Estimating the opportunity cost is challenging in general \cite{Wellenius2018challenges}.
+These costs range between $\$50 - \$500$/MWh (see \cite{Lori2014wind} for lost opportunity cost payments at Pennsylvania-New Jersey-Maryland (PJM) ISO).
+The value of lost-load varies between $\$0-\$42000$ based on the nature of load (residential v. industrial) and the system operator (see \cite{Frayer2013}).
+In our experiments we set $s_g = \$300$ and $s_d = \$1000$.
 These penalties are applied uniformly for all the generators and loads, respectively.